Ben-F111/Ben-F18-Sim-Pit/SIM CONTROL/README.txt

  Change //#define dbSerial Serial ("//" add to the begining, remark this line out)

  Current #define nexSerial Serial //
- Change #define nexSerial1 Serial // (Add "1" to nexSerial)
+ Change #define nexSerial Serial1 // (Add "1" to Serial)

  This file currently works with Version of the Nextion file